-For search engine optimisation, good bots essentially ‘crawl’ the internet, cataloguing and indexing webpages.
+For search engine optimisation, good bots essentially ‘crawl’ the internet, cataloging and indexing webpages.
 These indexes can then be passed on to search engine tools such as Google, Bing etc allowing them to improve their services and therefore the user experience.

-Good bots are also used to monitor websites for broken links, page loading times, down times and identifying technical issues.
+Good bots are also used to monitor websites for broken links, page loading times, downtimes and identifying technical issues.

 These are much more commonly spring to mind when bots are discussed.
 With the increase in IoT over recent times and in the coming years, it is assessed that hackers and criminal organisations are likely to move away from traditional and laborious exploits and moving towards botnets, which according to Bitdefender Box is increasing.